Anees B Chagpar, MD, MSc, MA, MPH, MBA, FACS, FRCS(C)

 INTRODUCTION — The status of the axillary lymph nodes is one of the most important prognostic factors in women with early stage breast cancer.
 Histologic examination of lymph nodes is the most accurate method for assessing spread of disease to these nodes.
-(See "Management of the regional lymph nodes in breast cancer".)
+(See "Management of the regional lymph nodes in breast cancer" and "Prognostic and predictive factors in metastatic breast cancer", section on 'Prognostic versus predictive factors'.)

 Axillary lymph node dissection (ALND) has traditionally been a routine component of the management of early breast cancer.
 The benefits of ALND include its impact on disease control (ie, axillary recurrence and survival), its prognostic value, and its role in treatment selection.
 However, the anatomic disruption caused by ALND may result in lymphedema, nerve injury, and shoulder dysfunction, which compromise functionality and quality of life.